Otto Günsche

-Otto Günsche (24 September 1917 – 2 October 2003) was a German mid-ranking officer in the Waffen-SS of Nazi Germany during World War II.
+Otto Günsche (24 September 1917 – 2 October 2003) was a mid-ranking officer of the Waffen-SS during World War II.
 He was a member of the SS Division Leibstandarte before he became Adolf Hitler's personal adjutant.
-Günsche was taken prisoner by soldiers of the Red Army in Berlin on 2 May 1945.
-He was held in various labour camps and prisons by the Soviet Union until 2 May 1956 and provided key testimony regarding Hitler's death.
+During the Battle of Berlin, Günsche was present in the Führerbunker during Hitler's suicide on 30 April 1945 and was captured by the Red Army as a prisoner of war two days later.